A Comprehensive Guide to the Portugal Schooling System for Expats

 According to UNESCO, the Advisor to the Ministry of Education of Portugal, Luísa Ucha, shared that public school students are now given devices and access to digital tools.
 This innovation is preparing students to participate in the ever-evolving digital landscape.

 In 2012, the Portuguese government introduced an additional pathway to education and obtaining a legally equivalent qualification to a degree from the university and polytechnic systems in Portugal.
-The inclusive educational system is run through the Qualification and Vocational Education Centres (Centros para a Qualificação e Ensino Profissional—CQEPs).
+The inclusive Portugal schooling system is run through the Qualification and Vocational Education Centres (Centros para a Qualificação e Ensino Profissional—CQEPs).

 Similar to polytechnic institutions, which are professional schools that offer practical and applied education options, this program offers vocational courses, specialized counseling, and guidance to Portuguese residents over fifteen who have only completed mandatory education levels.
 The UNESCO Institute for Lifelong Learning can provide more information about this program.